Tiffany Haddish: Early life

-Tiffany's sister, Jasmine English, placed 7th in the TV Show, Claim to Fame, being voted out on August 15, 2022.

 In 1988, while her family was living in Colton, California, Haddish's mother Leola suffered severe brain damage in a car accident.
 It was believed to have caused Leola's schizophrenia; Haddish said her mother became quick-tempered, abusive and violent.
 Haddish, then nine years old and the oldest of five siblings, became the family's primary caregiver.
 It was around this time that Haddish became interested in humor.
 She said, "If I could make [Leola] laugh and turn her anger into some joy, I was less likely to get beat.
 Same thing in school: If I could make the kids laugh, they'd help me with my homework and protect me from other bullies."

 According to Haddish, her stepfather later told her he had tampered with the brakes on her mother's car, intending the wreck to kill Haddish, her siblings, and her mother so he could collect on their life insurance policies.
 However, the children chose to stay home that day, and the accident was not fatal for her mother.

 When Haddish was 13, she and her siblings were put into foster care and temporarily separated from one another.
 While there, she used comedy to cope with being with unfamiliar people.
 When she was 15, she and her siblings were reunited under their grandmother's care.
 At one point early in life, she was hospitalized with toxic shock syndrome.